Hyperbaric Oxygen Therapy in Winnipeg | Canada Hyperbarics Skip to main content

 Manitoba does not have a hospital-based HBOT programme.
 Time-critical hyperbaric indications from Winnipeg are coordinated for interprovincial transport.

 Call 911 for any suspected carbon monoxide poisoning, diving accident, or gas embolism.
-Manitoba's Shared Health EMS will stabilize the patient and coordinate transport to the nearest hospital HBOT programme out of province: Hamilton General Hospital in Ontario, Misericordia Community Hospital in Edmonton, or the Arthur J.E.
+Manitoba's Shared Health EMS will stabilise the patient and coordinate transport to the nearest hospital HBOT programme out of province: Hamilton General Hospital in Ontario, Misericordia Community Hospital in Edmonton, or the Arthur J.E.
 Child Comprehensive Cancer Centre / Foothills Medical Centre in Calgary, depending on clinical urgency and availability.
 Manitoba Health Links (204-788-8200 or toll-free 1-888-315-9257) can provide non-emergency routing guidance.

 Getting There & Accessibility